justinbosscher/occupation-is-analytical/README.md

 ![QDA Classification Plot](plots/qda_train_plot.png)

 Below are the performance metrics for the preferred logistic regression, LDA, and QDA models.
 The accuracies are 0.884 and 0.894 for the LDA and QDA models, respectively.
 Compared to 0.831 for the logistic regression, each performs significantly better.
 They, also offer increased precision, recall, and F1 scores.
 Precisions are 0.818 for the logistic regression, 0.896 for the LDA model, and 0.876 for the QDA model.
 Recalls are 0.861, 0.896, and 0.922 for the logistic regression, the LDA model, and the QDA model, respectively.
 F1 scores are 0.839 for the logistic regression, and 0.896 and 0.898 for the LDA and QDA models, respectively.

 ![Model Comparison](plots/model_train_metrics.png)

+TODO: Create and place QDA scatter plot of the two most significant features colored by class here.
+Discuss.

 If there was a higher cost associated with false positives, the LDA model would be preferred.
 It has a higher precision than QDA and logistic regression models.

 That said, if there was a high cost associated with false negaitves, the QDA model would be preferable.
 It has a significantly higher recall than the LDA and logistic regression models.

 In this scenario, I am primarily concerned with accuracy and explainability.
-The LDA model is nearly accurate as the QDA model.
+The LDA model is nearly as accurate as the QDA model.
 And, it is much easier to explain both technically and visually.
 And, for these reasons, the LDA model is preferred over the logistic regression and the QDA model.

 LDA assumes Gaussian class-conditional distributions and variance-covariance homogeneity of classes.
 The decision boundary is the set of points for which being analytical is equal to that of not being analytical (log-odds are zero).
 In other words, it is the combination of the independent variables that best separates the classes.